George3d6/coloris/README.md

 and insert into your project (only a single script tag required).

 I was based on [this codepen by Lewi Hussey](https://codepen.io/Lewitje/pen/zqVaPY).
 However, the original used a lot of Jquery and was quite inefficient and hard to read (for my taste, at any rate).
-So I decided to improve on it.
+So I decided to improve on it and in the process I made a bunch of style modifications.